ERNICommunity/csharp-coding-conventions/Coding-Conventions.md

 Do not commit dead code (i.e. code that is commented out).

-Unless it is specifically required by project, do not use documentary headers stating authorship, copyright or revision.
+Unless it is explicitly required by project, do not use documentary headers stating authorship, copyright or revision.